80RED/book-tracker/README.md

 # book-tracker
 Final project for CS50 - track your reading list.

-Forewarning: Since I don't know JavaScript, I used AI for about 99% of it, and it's probably terribly written.
+Forewarning: Since I don't know JavaScript and got lazy with CSS, I used AI for about 99% of it, and it's probably terribly written.
 As I get better at coding in the future, I plan to rewrite it myself and fix everything.
 For now, I just wanted to get something working.

 ## What does this site do?
 You can search for books using the Google Books API and add them to your reading list with a status (either To-read, In-progress, or Completed).
 You can then view your books, filter through them, and update their reading status as you read through them.